CMDRMarauderJ/3D-Printed-Electronic-Catan-Board/README.md

 ![image](https://github.com/CMDRMarauderJ/Electronic-Catan-Board/assets/77212927/6a7ae36e-ade3-4cb1-b864-3b386ba6298b)

+   This tile layout and active player list also saves to the Arduino Eeprom.
+If the board gets downpowered or you simply want to continue the game another time you can reload the last board layout by holding down any player button on power up.
+It will retreave all the settings from Eeprom.

   After the ports and the resources are placed and player can hold down the button for 3 seconds to advance the program.
 Next is the layout of the dice roll tokens.
 As per the rules the tokens are placed in a specific order starting at anyone of the corners of the board and spiralling inward to the centre of the board skipping any deserts.
 The randomly selects one of these corners and lights it red.
 Then each next tile in the sequence lights up and spirals into the centre to indicate the sequence.
 This repeats until you lay out the tokens and press any button for 3 seconds.

 ![image](https://github.com/CMDRMarauderJ/Electronic-Catan-Board/assets/77212927/6ad5301e-3ab2-450c-acaa-cf10aa0e2709)